Part 1 – Understanding the Xamarin Mobile Platform

 - Compiler – Depending on the platform, produces a native app (eg. iOS) or an integrated .NET application and runtime (eg. Android).
 The compiler also performs many optimizations for mobile deployment such as linking away un-used code.

-- IDE tools – The Xamarin Studio IDE and the Xamarin plug-in for Visual Studio allow you to create, build and deploy Xamarin projects.
+- IDE tools – The Visual Studio on Mac and Windows allows you to create, build, and deploy Xamarin projects.

 In addition, because the underlying language is C# with the .NET framework, projects can be structured to share code that can also be deployed to Windows Phone.